PulgaLuca/S.A.F.E/README.md

 ### 🛠️ **How to run the app**
-# Guide to Set Up and Run Your Flask App

 ## 1. Install Python
 1. Download the latest version of Python from the official website: [https://www.python.org/](https://www.python.org/).